 - Contact on the printed WTF (name & number)*

-*Once distributed to Groups we have no control over the WTF
+*Once distributed to Groups we have no control over the issue of WTF’s but we can suggest that groups securely dispose of old WTF documents, preferably by shredding.

-Members are now in control of the data we hold on them, why we hold it and if they are happy with this arrangement.
+Members are always in control of the data we hold on them, why we hold it and if they are happy with this arrangement.

 A GDPR Acceptance Form will be distributed asking permission to store your personal data and acceptance of its use for the specific purpose of twelfth step work.

-If you send out an email with lots of addresses in the ‘TO’ box, it will be considered spam and will bounce.
+If you send out an email with multiple addresses in the ‘TO’ box it will be flagged as spam and may bounce, the likelihood of this will increase in the future as more server providers are forcing SSL certification as standard.

-To avoid this, add yourself into the ‘TO’ box and all the others into the ‘BCC’ box.
+To avoid this problem add your own email address into the ‘TO’ box and the other recipients into the ‘BCC’ box.

-If you send emails using Outlook with a distribution list ‘closed’ it will fail;
+If you send emails using a distribution list, copy the list title into the BCC box, then

-You should right click the list and select ‘expand’ in the BCC box before sending.
+right click on the list and select ‘expand’ before sending.